wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (3) Every applicant must provide to the Bank the information that is required by the Bank to assist it in determining the application.

-    (4) An applicant commits an offence if it provides false or misleading information to the Bank for the purposes of an application and is liable, on summary conviction, to a fine not exceeding $1,000,000\.
+    (4) An applicant commits an offence if it provides false or misleading information to the Bank for the purposes of an application and is liable, on conviction, to a fine not exceeding $1,000,000\.

+    Section 17(4): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18 Applicant must provide fit and proper policy, fit and proper certificate, and risk management programme